MAGPIE: Multilevel-Adaptive-Guided Solver for Ptychographic Phase Retrieval: Preliminaries

 where $\oslash$ denotes the Hadamard (element-wise) division.
 Specifically, we define its corresponding regularized quadratic surrogate function $\Phi^{\texttt{PIE}}_k\left(\bm{z}_k;\bm{z}_k^{(j)}\right)$ as

-where $\bm{u} \in \mathbb{R}^{m^2}$ is an a priori chosen regularization coefficient.
-Then, $\bm{z}^{(j+1)}$ is obtained as the final output of~ Eqn.~\eqref{eqn:rpie_formulation} {after sweeping through} all scanning regions. {Notably,} for a given $\bm{z}_k^{(j)}$, this objective function is quadratic in $\bm{z}_k$.
+{where $\bm{u} \in \mathbb{R}^{m^2}$ is an a priori chosen regularization vector so that \(\bm{u}+|\bm{Q}|^2\) is strictly positive entrywise to ensure the Hadamard division is well-defined.} Then, $\bm{z}^{(j+1)}$ is obtained as the final output of Eqn.~\eqref{eqn:rpie_formulation} after sweeping through all scanning regions.
+Notably, for a given $\bm{z}_k^{(j)}$, this objective function is quadratic in $\bm{z}_k$.

 Correspondingly, the complex gradient of $\Phi^{\texttt{PIE}}_k\left(\bm{z}_k ; \bm{z}_k^{(j)}\right)$ with respect to $\bm{z}_k$ is given by